nkyuray/dbt-core/CONTRIBUTING.md

 ### Using issue labels

 The `dbt-core` maintainers use labels to categorize open issues.
-Some labels indicate the databases impacted by the issue, while others describe the domain in the `dbt-core` codebase germane to the discussion.
-While most of these labels are self-explanatory (eg. `snowflake` or `bigquery`), there are others that are worth describing.
+Most labels describe the domain in the `dbt-core` codebase germane to the discussion.

 | tag | description |
 | --- | ----------- |